Debug-Jeff/fix-this-fast/README.md

 # 🐞 Fix this Fast
 ### A GitHub + Python Bug-Fixing Challenge for Teams

 Welcome to the ***Fix this Fast*** challenge!
-This beginner-friendly activity is designed for university IT club members — including non-IT students — to learn how to fix broken code and collaborate using GitHub.
+This beginner-friendly activity is designed to help members learn how to fix broken code and collaborate using GitHub.

 ---